Skip to main content

 return ticket_id

 Notice what happened: the tool functions are identical.
-The decorators are gone, the model and prompt moved to YAML, and the agent definition is now declarative configuration instead of imperative code.
+Decorators are gone, the model and prompt moved to YAML, and the agent definition is now declarative configuration instead of imperative code.

 What You Gain Immediately